B.C. premier, forests minister, tour White Rock Lake fire near Vernon - BC Local News

 The intensity of the blaze was apparent immediately, she said, as crews were forced off attack mode and into protection.

-And this was not the only blaze the province has battled, as this has become a record fire season in B.C.
+And, this was not the only blaze the province has had to contend with, as this has become the third worst wildfire season on record in B.C., as far as area burned.

-“It’s been the biggest, most difficult season this province has ever had,” said Conroy, who understands the angst those displaced have as she was evacuated in 2018.
-“It’s been a really tough year.”

 “It makes such a difference.
 It’s a tough job, they (firefighters) are out there long hours, some of them 12-14 hours and they come back, eat, shower and do it all again.
 So it is so great to see this, it warms my heart.
 It shows Vernon’s community spirit.”